dcppc/2018-august-workshop/docs/agenda.md

 - [KC1 - FAIR assessment of GTEx and GTEx interface to BioJupies](https://github.com/dcppc/2018-august-workshop/issues/13)
 - [DOS service for multi-stack compute](https://github.com/dcppc/2018-august-workshop/issues/14)
 - [Full stacks: What data and where?](https://github.com/dcppc/2018-august-workshop/issues/15)

+### Interview questions with Rebecca Calisi

+Interview questions (Bonus points for brevity!)

+1. We’re nearing the end of phase 1.
+What unexpected things have emerged?
+What surprises have there been?
+1. What should be the goals of the next phase of the pilot?
+1. How do you see the Data Commons actually working with respect to partnerships, adding new data sets, adding new features, and so on?
+What problems do you expect to crop up?
+1. How do you think the Data Commons will affect biomedical researchers, in a practical day-to-day sense?
+For example, how will R01s change?
+How will publishing change?
+How will tenure/promotions change?
+Will this make more or less work for researchers?

 ### C4 Meeting: August 29, 2018